 We recommend using our free comparison tool on our website to compare the features and benefits of all civil servant / GLC loans in the market.

-Once you have determined the best loan for your income and for your lifestyle needs, you may click on "Continue" if it is one of our partnering banks.
+Once you have determined the best loan for your income and for your lifestyle needs, you may click on 'Apply Now' if it is one of our partnering banks.
 After which, one of our customer service heroes will be in touch with you to help you with your application.
 If it is not a partnering bank, you may proceed to the bank's website to apply.

 Most banks will require you to be a Malaysia Citizen or Permanent Resident, is a government servant and selected employees of government-linked companies (GKCs), at the age of 18 and above (but not over 60), with a monthly gross income of RM1,000 or more.
 Proof of identification, income, and residence must also be submitted to be approved for a personal loan.

 CompareHero.my lets you compare Fast Approval Loans, Islamic Loans, and Civil Servant/GLC Employee loans from various Malaysian banks and lenders.